 DGTYM is an album entangled in the bittersweet existence of Black American life on a micro and macro scale.
 Initially delayed due to the rise of COVID in early 2020 (“I felt like the world was playing a joke on me”), its blend of music and experiences has spread from family and friends to fans to top tastemakers like Issa Rae.
 Jones feels that DGTYM is the purest distillation of himself as an artist, his interests and insecurities laid bare for people to groove to.

 “I feel the industry eyes on me.
 It feels like a breakout moment in that way, but it also feels like I circled back to set a better foundation.
 It removes the power from the things I made in the past where I didn’t feel like I was in control of my gifts.
 I wanted my power and success to be a result of me speaking truth and not me wanting to win the game.
 Before, I was thinking how I could score a hit and do the things I need to do in order to have solid ground and sustainability,” Jones says.
 “Now it’s just about me being as honest and authentic as possible and believing that it’ll magnetize the people it’s meant to reach.”

-Dylan “CineMasai” Green is a rap and film journalist and the host of the Reel Notes podcast.
-His work has appeared in Pitchfork, Okayplayer, Red Bull, DJBooth, Audiomack, Complex, BET and the dusty tombs of Facebook Notes.
-He’s probably wondering when the Clipse reunion tour will pop off.
+Dylan “CineMasai” Green is a rap and film journalist, a contributing editor at Pitchfork and the host of the Reel Notes podcast.
+His work has appeared in Okayplayer, Red Bull, DJBooth, Audiomack, The Face, Complex, The FADER and the dusty tombs of Facebook Notes.
+He's probably in a Wawa mumbling a BabyTron verse to himself.